How to Recover Data from iPhone in Recovery Mode?

 "My iPhone automatically went into recovery mode when I connected it to my Mac.
 This caused iTunes to prompt me to restore my iPhone to its factory settings.
 Now it is stuck in recovery mode because I am not willing to lose all my data because I never backup my iPhone.
 What should I do?"

-Sometimes, your iPhone will involuntarily goes into recovery mode.
-Unless you frequently backup your iPhone, you are at a risk of losing all your data.
+Sometimes, your iPhone will involuntarily go into recovery mode.
+Unless you frequently backup your iPhone, you are at risk of losing all your data.
 What should you do in this situation?
 Here are some.

 What you can do when your iPhone is in recovery mode?

 DO NOT do anything if your iPhone involuntarily goes into recovery mode.
 The only official way to exit recovery mode is to restore your iPhone with iTunes.
 Do not do this especially if you do not back up your iPhone regularly because restoring your iPhone this way will wipe clean all data and content.

 - Part 1: Fix iPhone in recovery mode without losing data

 - Part 2: Recover data from your iPhone in recovery mode

 Dr.Fone - System Repair enables users to fix your iPhone stuck in recovery mode, froze on the Apple logo or black screen of death.
 Most importantly, the software will not cause any data loss while repairing your iPhone's operating system.

 Fix your iPhone in recovery mode without losing data.

 - Safe, simple, and reliable.